TeleGreen Medical

 Read More »

-What types of medicinal cannabis products are there?
+What types of plant based therapy products are there?

-There are many ways to take medicinal cannabis, each with its own effects, benefits, and drawbacks.
+There are many ways to take plant based therapy medicine, each with its own effects, benefits, and drawbacks.
 The most common forms are oils, capsules, and the dry flower.
-Other methods, such as sublingual strips, oral sprays, suppositories, edibles, topicals, and dabbing, may also be prescribed if your doctor thinks they are
+Other methods, such as sublingual strips, oral sprays, suppositories, edibles, topicals, and dabbing, may also be prescribed if your doctor thinks

 Read More »